POINTS OF DISCUSSION

 - Establish the mood of your flower wreath painting

-- Include your personal message
+- Include your very own personal message

 - Create uncomplicated studies on your bullet journal

 3. Paint your own flower wreath

 - Identify each point of the painting process